jpadilla/pyjwt/README.md

     except jwt.ExpiredSignature:
         # Signature has expired

-Expiration time will be compared to utc timestamp (as given by timegm(datetime.utcnow().utctimetuple())) so be sure to use utc timestamp or datetime in encoding.
+Expiration time will be compared to the current UTC time (as given by `timegm(datetime.utcnow().utctimetuple())`), so be sure to use a UTC timestamp or datetime in encoding.

-You can turn off expiration time verification with verify_expiration argument.
+You can turn off expiration time verification with the `verify_expiration` argument.

-Pyjwt also support the leeway part of expiration time definition, which means you can validate a expiration time which is in the past but no very far.
-For example, if you have a jwt payload with a expiration time set to 30 seconds after creation but you know that sometimes you will process it after 30 seconds, you can set a leeway of 10 seconds in order to have some margin:
+PyJWT also supports the leeway part of the expiration time definition, which means you can validate a expiration time which is in the past but not very far.
+For example, if you have a JWT payload with a expiration time set to 30 seconds after creation but you know that sometimes you will process it after 30 seconds, you can set a leeway of 10 seconds in order to have some margin:

     import jwt, time
     jwt_payload = jwt.encode({'exp': datetime.utcnow() + datetime.timedelta(seconds=30)}, 'secret')
     time.sleep(32)
     # Jwt payload is now expired
-    # But with some leeway, it will be correclt validated
+    # But with some leeway, it will still validate
     jwt.decode(jwt_payload, 'secret', leeway=10)